The War Diary of Lieutenant William L Hayes M C

 Bathing parades were therefore important and held as frequently as practicable– usually fortnightly.

 It was still the soldier’s responsibility to keep himself clean and well shaven, even in the trenches.
 Bathing was done in water available, streams, rivers or as a sponge bath out of a helmet if they were in the front lines.
-Where formal bathing parades were possible, local bath houses may have been utilised.
+Where formal bathing parades were possible, local bath houses (AND OTHERS???) may have been utilised.
 Or a mobile bath tent was erected.
 Men left their clothes as they entered and collected them again as they emerged.
 If they were very lucky the clothes had been fumigated in the interim.
 Men bathed in portable canvas baths and no doubt the water was used several times.